posva/unplugin-vue-router/docs/rfcs/data-loaders/index.md

 - Avoid `<Suspense>`
   - No cascading loading states
   - No double mounting
+  - TODO: add items from below
 - Provide atomic and global access to loading/error states
-- Establish a set of Interfaces that enable other libraries like [VueFire](https://vuefire.vuejs.org), [@pinia/colada][pinia-colada], [vue-apollo](https://apollo.vuejs.org/), [@tanstack/vue-query][vue-query], etc to implement their own data loaders
+- Allow 3rd party libraries to extend the loaders functionality by establish a set of Interfaces that can be implemented.
+This targets libraries like [VueFire](https://vuefire.vuejs.org), [@pinia/colada][pinia-colada], [vue-apollo](https://apollo.vuejs.org/), [@tanstack/vue-query][vue-query], etc to provide features like caching, pagination, etc. specific to their use cases.

 <!-- Extra Goals:

 - Automatically rerun when used params/query params/hash changes (avoid unnecessary fetches)
-- Basic client-side caching with time-based expiration to only fetch once per navigation while using it anywhere -->
+- -->

 This proposal concerns Vue Router 4 and is implemented under [unplugin-vue-router][uvr].
-This enables types in data loaders but is not necessary.
+This enables types in data loaders but **is not necessary**.
 This feature is independent of the rest of the plugin and can be used without it, namely **without file-based routing**.

-::: info
+::: tip
 In this RFC, data loaders are often referred as _loaders_ for short.
 API names also use the word _loader_ instead of _data loader_ for brevity.

+💡 Some of the examples are interactive: hover or tap on the code to see the types and other information.
 :::

 ## Basic example

-We define data loaders anywhere and _attach them_ to **page components** (components associated to a route).
-They return a **composable that can be used in any component** (not only pages).
+We create data loaders with a `defineLoader()` function that returns a **composable that can be used in any component** (not only pages component).

-**A loader can be attached to a page in two ways**:
+The loader is then picked up by a Navigation guard.
+It can be attached to a page component in two ways:

 - Export the loader from the page component it is attached to
 - Manually add the loader to the route definition